Important update: This post has now been archived. Please check out the updated version of this post on improving page speed and core web vitals here.

 Once you're done, hit save changes.

-Once you’re done customising, hit save changes and you’re done.
-You’ve set up AMP in your WordPress blog!
+Once you're done customizing, hit save changes and you're done.
+You've set up AMP in your WordPress blog!

 Now go and visit one of your blog posts, then add /amp/ at the end of the URL string to see what your post will look like.

-You don’t need to add Analytics tracking code if you already use the Google Analytics plugin, tracking will automatically take place apparently.
+You don't need to add an Analytics tracking code if you already use the Monster Insights Plugin, tracking will automatically take place (apparently).

-OK so let’s go through a quick recap:
+OK so let's go through a quick recap of the steps above:

-Well I hope this short tutorial has helped you out in some way.
-If you have any questions please don’t hesitate to ask me in the comment section below, or send me an email if the comment section is closed.
+Well, I hope this short tutorial has helped you out in some way.
+If you have any questions please don't hesitate to ask me in the comment section below, or send me an email if the comment section is closed.